dbeattie71/Swatcher/README.md

 * In addition to the aforementioned, `SwatcherCreatedEventArgs` includes a `TimeInTransit` property to inform you as to how long the IO operation took.

 #### Installation
-Swatcher is installed using [NuGet link](https://www.nuget.org/packages/Swatcher/):
+Swatcher is installed using [NuGet](https://www.nuget.org/packages/Swatcher/):
 `Install-Package Swatcher`

 #### Documentation in Progress!